DebDM10/Wikipedia-ChatBot/README.md

-This is an Open AI based chatbot made with Streamlit.
+This is an Open AI / Gemini based chatbot made with Streamlit UI.